Max q: Examples

-During a normal Space Shuttle launch, for example, max q value of 0.32 atmospheres occurred at an altitude of approximately 11 km, about one minute after launch.
+During a normal Space Shuttle launch, for example, max q value of 0.32 atmospheres (4.7 pounds per square inch) occurred at an altitude of approximately 11 km, about one minute after launch.
 The three Space Shuttle Main Engines were throttled back to about 65–72% of their rated thrust (depending on payload) as the dynamic pressure approached max q.
 Combined with the propellant grain design of the solid rocket boosters, which reduced the thrust at max q by one third after 50 seconds of burn, the total stresses on the vehicle were kept to a safe level.

-During a typical Apollo mission, the max q (also just over 0.3 atmospheres) occurred between 13 and 14 km of altitude; approximately the same values occur for the SpaceX Falcon 9.
+During a typical Apollo mission, the max q (also just over 0.3 atmospheres (4.7 pounds per square inch)) occurred between 13 and 14 km of altitude; approximately the same values occur for the SpaceX Falcon 9.

 The point of max q is a key milestone during a space vehicle launch, as it is the point at which the airframe undergoes maximum mechanical stress.